intel-analytics/ipex-llm/python/llm/src/ipex_llm/serving/fastchat/README.md

 Using IPEX-LLM in FastChat does not impose any new limitations on model usage.
 Therefore, all Hugging Face Transformer models can be utilized in FastChat.

-#### modify model_name

-FastChat determines the Model adapter to use through path matching.
-Therefore, in order to load models using IPEX-LLM, you need to make some modifications to the model's name.

-For instance, assuming you have downloaded the `llama-7b-hf` from [HuggingFace](https://huggingface.co/decapoda-research/llama-7b-hf).
-Then, to use the `IPEX-LLM` as backend, you need to change name from `llama-7b-hf` to `ipex-llm-7b`.The key point here is that the model's path should include "ipex" and **should not include paths matched by other model adapters**.

-Then we will use `ipex-llm-7b` as model-path.

-> note: This is caused by the priority of name matching list.
-The new added `IPEX-LLM` adapter is at the tail of the name-matching list so that it has the lowest priority.
-If model path contains other keywords like `vicuna` which matches to another adapter with higher priority, then the `IPEX-LLM` adapter will not work.

-A special case is `ChatGLM` models.
-For these models, you do not need to do any changes after downloading the model and the `IPEX-LLM` backend will be used automatically.

 #### IPEX-LLM worker

 To integrate IPEX-LLM with `FastChat` efficiently, we have provided a new model_worker implementation named `ipex_llm_worker.py`.